Vantiv/litle-sdk-for-php/README.md

 More examples can be found here [php Gists])(https://gist.github.com/litleSDK)

-Please contact Litle & Co. with any further questions.
+Please contact Vantiv eCommerce with any further questions.
 You can reach us at SDKSupport@Vantiv.com